 After you’ve narrowed your options down to a few key formats, list the various steps for a particular business process, from start to finish.
 If the process is long, it’s wise to follow a step-by-step format.
 Here, you’ll have to provide step-by-step instructions along with appropriate multimedia.
 This is an engaging training method most employees can keep up with (especially if they’re visual learners).

-Scribe top tip: With Scribe, you can easily automate this process by recording your workflow.
+💡 Scribe Tip: Automate this process by capturing your workflow with Scribe.
 The tool will quickly spin up user-friendly step-by-step guides, complete with text and screenshots.
 It’s a lot more effective than copy-pasting text and images manually.

 Collect all the information to be documented